-Edit May 23, 2018: We filled this position.
-Thanks to everyone who was interested in the job!
+Edit May 23, 2018: We filled this position and won’t accept applications for this job anymore.
+Thanks to everyone who was interested!

 Hi!
 Do you like helping people?
 Do you want to work with Mirko, David, Gregor, Ivan, Anna, Hendrik and Lisa?
 Nice!
 We have a job for you.

 We’re hiring for a Support & Training position in Berlin.

 Why?
 Because we’re always trying to make Datawrapper easier to use.
 That means tweaking our features and interface (that’s what Gregor and Ivan are doing) and writing blog posts (that’s what I am doing).
 But a huge part of making the learning curve for our tool less steep is to talk directly to people who use Datawrapper.

 What you’ll be doing:

 We are looking for someone who will be the person most of our users interact with.
 That includes the following tasks: